kbroman/mygmailR/ReadMe.md

 double-quotes, I think.
 The value for `text` should be an email address that will send a text to your cell phone.

+**Note**: It seems like the subject and body of an email can't include single-quotes.

 ---

 Licensed under the [MIT license](LICENSE). ([More information here](http://en.wikipedia.org/wiki/MIT_License).)